flusio/flus.fr/README.md

 notions in sysadmin.
 First, make sure you match with the following
 requirements:

-- Git, Nginx, PHP 7.4 or 8.0 are installed on your server;
+- Git, Nginx, PHP 8.2 are installed on your server;
 - PHP requires `intl` extension;
 - flus.fr must be served over <abbr>HTTPS</abbr>.